 Explanation

-That is bit complicated, and can not be done directly so we created actions queue.
-Just after login/logout we add action to this queue.
+That is a bit complicated and can not be done directly so we created actions queue.
+Just after login/logout we add an action to this queue.
+When user is redirected finally to some WordPress page (or admin panel) we will check this action queue and login/logout user to/from LiveAgent.

 We use LiveAgent tracker javascript code to perform login/logout actions: